The Frandsen Legacy

 1953 Dennis made his first real estate investment with the purchase of 200 acres of timber at Rush City, Minnesota, and moved his business to Rush City.

-1961 Frandsen purchased a partial interest, along with the Rush City Development Corporation, in Star Tool Company, a plastic injection molding enterprise that relocated from the Twin Cities to Rush City.
-Dennis continued to buy up shares as they became available, becoming majority owner and president by 1963.
-At that time he renamed the company Plastech Research, Inc. (later Plastech Corporation).
+1962 Frandsen purchased a partial interest, along with the Rush City Development Corporation, in Plastech Research, a plastic injection molding enterprise that relocated from the Twin Cities to Rush City.

 1976 Plastech created a separate tooling division as a result of the acquisition of the Starmold division of Twin Tool in Hugo, Minnesota.
 This was the first of many acquisitions the company would make in succeeding decades, several in Minnesota as well as Wisconsin, Michigan, Florida, and New Mexico.
 Each acquisition added new customers and new product capabilities.

 1977 Frandsen sold Dennis Kirk, yet it remains one of the leading independent distributors of snowmobile, motorcycle, and ATV parts and accessories in the world—still located in Rush City.

 1980 Frandsen became a partner in Kinger’s Mall Associates and constructed a new retail shopping mall in Rush City.

 1981 Plastech purchased R.C.
 Company of Tampa, Florida, a manufacturer of plastic hair curlers, and transferred operations to Minnesota.
 Frandsen’s son Bob established RC Company of Rush City to perform assembly operations for the curlers.
 RC Company later acquired a line of luminarias (decorative bag-and-candle lights) and expanded it to hundreds of decorative lighting and novelty products that were sold all over the country.
 Operations were phased out in 2008.